Driver Details

 Key Features

-- Navigation & Media: D-Pad, Play/Pause, Next/Previous, Volume, Channel Up/Down
+• Navigation & Media: D-Pad, Menu/Home, Play/Pause, Next/Previous, Fast Forward/Rewind, Volume, Channel Up/Down

-- App Launching: Browse installed apps with real icons from the App Store.
-48 pre-configured shortcuts (Netflix, Disney+, YouTube, Spotify, Plex, Stan, Kayo, and more)
+• App Launching: Browse installed apps with real App Store icons, plus 50+ pre-configured launch shortcuts (Netflix, Disney+, Prime Video, YouTube, Spotify, Plex, Stan, Binge, Kayo, ABC iView, and many more)

-- Text Input: Full keyboard support for search fields and text entry
+• Text Input: Full on-screen keyboard for search fields and text entry

-- Real-Time Feedback: Current app, volume level, screen state (Awake/Asleep/Screensaver), keyboard active status
+• Real-Time Feedback: Current app (with icon), volume level, screen state (Awake/Asleep/Screensaver), keyboard-active and connection status

 Requirements